Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Discussion

 \section{Discussion}

-As shown in Figure 7, we posit that the low and high eccentricity lines as defined by Strassmeier et al. are defined by variation types 1 and 2, respectively, in our nomenclature.
+We interpret the three types of velocity variations seen in Figure~\ref{fig:4629interp} as follows: the upper curve represents the F star orbital motion (amplitude a few km/sec), while the middle curve represents rotation of a disturbed portion of the disk (amplitude tens of km/sec), perhaps related to the extra feature near RJD 55600 - the impact of a mass transfer stream, briefly illuminated by the F star during third contact.
+This third feature is the mass transfer stream, discovered by \citet{Gri13} but not revealed with this degree of detail, prior to this ARCES coverage.
+Velocity curves presented by \citet{Str14} drew our attention to these high velocity features, but their temporal coverage was limited by instrument downtime, close to third contact.
+We posit that the low and high eccentricity lines as defined by \citet{Str14} are defined by variation types 1 and 2, respectively, in our nomenclature.
 Type 3 is the disrupted portion of the disk, caused by stream impact primarily among azimuths near third contact.

+The diversity of line variation types indicate structural elements of the disk system, differing by opacity and/or stream impact effects.
+Low opacity, high excitation lines like Si II show no eclipse.
+Hgiher opacity lines trace the disk bulk and its Keplerian rotation.
+Other low excitation lines of Fe II and K I reveal the stream impact portion of the disturbed disk -- refer to line details in Table 1.
+Strassmeier et al.reported that highest velocity disk lines show more eccentricity (their Fig.12).
+We interpret the increased velocity dispersion of the absorption-disk lines during egress as being due to a hot (or warm) spot on the trailing section of the disk -- consistent with stream/impact and general the ingress-egress asymmetry often reported in the literature for this star.

 These sets of velocities define the energetics and must be shown to be consistent with a binary star mass ratio, once that gets determined.
-Meanwhile, we consider the following estimates: adopting a 6 M$\odot$ B star at the center of the disk, and an outer disk radius of 4AU as defined by the CHARA+MIRC interferometric observations, the Keplerian speed of the outer disk should be 36 km/sec, which is about that seen in type 2 variation.
+Meanwhile, we consider the following estimates: adopting a 6 M$_{\odot}$ B star at the center of the disk, and an outer disk radius of 4AU as defined by the CHARA+MIRC interferometric observations, the Keplerian speed of the outer disk should be 36 km/sec, which is about that seen in type 2 variation.
 The 60 km/sec represents a terminal velocity of material accelerated toward the B star from a large distance (e.g. the inner Lagrangian point), only $\sim$6AU distant, using these numbers.
-The rate of deceleration (-60 to -40 km/sec) over a span of $\sim$50 days is a result of ballistic infall of material from the inner Lagrangian point and collision with transverse disk material.
+The rate of deceleration, -60 to -40 km/sec over a span of $\sim$50 days, is a result of ballistic infall of material from the inner Lagrangian point and collision with transverse disk material. \\

-\section{Evolutionary Models}
+\subsection{Evolutionary Models}